Scottish Episcopal Church History

 The first Rising was in 1689 when a Jacobite force defeated a much larger Government army at Killiecrankie.
 The Jacobites were led by John Graham of Claverhouse, Bonnie Dundee, charged with the battle cry King James and the Church of Scotland - by which was meant the Old Church of Scotland, the Episcopal Church.

 The Scots in the Jacobite army in the 1715 Rising, apart from a small Roman Catholic contingent, were almost entirely Episcopalian, while some seventy per cent of Scots who joined Bonnie Prince Charlie in 1745 are thought to have been Episcopalians.

 When William and Mary replaced King James VII and II in 1689, and Presbyterianism became the established church in Scotland in June 1690, many Episcopalian priests simply stayed on in their parish churches and continued to minister as if nothing had happened.
 Certainly that was the situation throughout most of Aberdeenshire and the Highlands, but one particular parish in the west has its own story.

 In 1660 the Reverend Alexander MacCalman became the priest in Appin, a parish which at that time included Ballachullish, Duror and Glencoe.
 He remained there right through the Revolution of 1690 until his death in 1717.
 He was succeeded at Appin by another Episcopalian, the Reverend John McLauchlan.
 Six years later John McLauchlan acquired a new chalice and paten.
 On the chalice were inscribed the words “The Parish of Appin, 1723”.

 John McLauchlan accompanied the men from Appin who joined the 1745 Rising.
 He became chaplain-general to the army and marched with them to Derby.
 He returned north with the army and was present at the battles of Falkirk and Culloden.
 The Appin chalice and paten were with him too - they are said to have been used at a Eucharist just before the Battle of Culloden began.
-The chalice and paten were rescued from the battlefield along with the Stuart of Appin banner (perhaps even wrapped in the folds of the banner) and were eventually returned to Ballachulish, where they remain today in the Episcopal Church of Saint John.
+The chalice and paten were rescued from the battlefield along with the Stuart of Appin banner (perhaps even wrapped in the banner) and were eventually returned to Ballachulish, where they remain today in the Episcopal Church of Saint John.